Mental Health for Adolescents

 Common Mental Health Warning Signs

-Mental health is not simply the presence or absence of symptoms.
-Variations in how adolescents experience symptoms can make identification and diagnosis of mental health disorders challenging.3 According to the National Institute of Mental Health (NIMH), an adolescent might need help if they:
+Mental health is more than just the presence or absence of symptoms.
+Because adolescents experience symptoms differently, identifying and diagnosing a mental health disorder can be challenging.3 According to the National Institute of Mental Health (NIMH), an adolescent might need help if they:

 • Lose interest in activities that they used to enjoy